Contrast-Security-OSS/docs/content/installation/java/server/Glassfish.md

 Of course, you will need to substitute the path to ***contrast.jar*** and the GlassFish server for your environment.

----

-## Running Contrast on GlassFish with IntelliJ
+## Run Contrast on GlassFish with IntelliJ

 This document will outline the process for installing Contrast on an application using the IntelliJ IDE, running GlassFish.
 As a prerequisite, download the Contrast plugin (***contrast.jar***) from the Contrast site.

 ### Instructions

 <ol>
 <li> On the menu bar, click the **Start/Run** icon next to the GlassFish service </li>
 <li> Wait for the server to finish launching </li>